 Expressing his thoughts on the design, C.P. had these words to say.
 “Expressing modern elegance was the goal here.
 I really pictured in my mind’s eye a swanky dinner party attended by the likes of Frank Sinatra, Dean Martin, and Sammy Davis, Jr., yet wanted to express that in the relaxed style of the Arizona desert.
 The indoor-outdoor living spaces, especially the grass-covered roof deck, offer the kind of lifestyle found in Desert Modern homes of Palm Springs that began appearing in the 1920’s.
 This is not a recreation of mid-century modern.
 It is a 21st-century expression of Desert Modern that pays homage to the elegance of the days of the ‘Rat Pack.'”

-The home is a joint project between several of the Valley of the Sun’s top real estate and custom home professionals including:
+While this project joined the ranks of Designed But Never Built, the project was a joint venture between several of the Valley of the Sun’s top real estate and custom home professionals including:

 - Realtor Brian Miller of the Brian Miller Group